jina-ai/executors/jinahub/encoders/text/TransformerTFTextEncoder/README.md

 > These are only needed if you download the source code and directly use the class.
 Not needed if you use the Jina Hub method below.

-To install the dependencies locally, run
+In case you want to install the dependencies locally run
 ```
 pip install -r requirements.txt
 ```